qrak/candledownloader/readme.md

 ## Usage

-To use the script, modify the `base_symbols` and `quote_symbols` lists in `candledownloader.py` to include the trading pairs you want to download data for.
-Then, run the `candledownloader.py` file in your Python editor or IDE.
+To use the script, modify the `base_symbols` and `quote_symbols` lists in `main.py` to include the trading pairs you want to download data for.

 For example, to download 1-hour candles for the BTC/USDT, ETH/USDT, and ADA/USDT pairs on Binance from January 1, 2015 to April 1, 2022 and save the output to CSV files, modify the `base_symbols` and `quote_symbols` lists as follows: